AdobeDocs/experience-platform.en/help/profile/tutorials/dataset-overlap-report.md

 The generated dataset overlap report shows unique combinations of dataset IDs as comma-separated lists with the respective profile count for that selection of datasets.

 The report also includes the `reportTimestamp`.
-This timestamp should match the date provided in the request, or if no date was provided, the timestamp of the most recent report.
+This timestamp matches the date provided in the request, or if no date was provided, the timestamp of the most recent report.

 To interpret the results of the report, consider the following example, extracted from the sample response: